IN THE NEWS

 “This accreditation decision represents the highest level of professional achievement that can be awarded to a Senior Move Management company, and demonstrates the organization’s substantial conformance to NASMM standards,” said Mary Kay Buysse, NASMM’s Executive Director.
 “An organization receiving a three-year NASMM A+ Accreditation has put itself through a rigorous peer review process.
 A NASMM A+ Accredited Senior Move Management company has demonstrated to a team of reviewers its commitment to offering programs and services that are measurable, accountable, and of the highest quality.”

-Sort Toss Pack works in conjunction with OEA Realty and Odds & Ends Again consignment store to bring the greatest value added service for seniors in transition.
+Sort Toss Pack works in conjunction with OEA Realty and Odds & Ends Again resale store to bring the greatest value added service for seniors in transition.

 The NASMM A+ Accreditation Commission is the independent, nonprofit accrediting body of the National Association of Senior Move Managers.
 It’s mission is to promote the quality, value, and optimal outcomes of Senior Move Management services through a consultative accreditation process focusing on enhancing the lives of the persons served.
 Founded in 2002, NASMM is the leading membership organization for Senior Move Managers in the United States, Canada and abroad.
 NASMM is internationally-recognized for its innovative programs and expertise related to Senior Move Management, transition and relocation issues affecting older adults.

 Senior Housing Directory